OpenDocument adoption: Bristol City Council

 It swapped back to using Microsoft Office about 4 years later.

 South America

 Argentina

-In September 2007 the Argentinian Province of Misiones decided via decrete that the use of ODF shall be mandatory within the government.
-Around a million people live in this province, which is one of the 23 provinces of Argentina.
+In September 2007 the Argentinian province of Misiones decided via governmental decree that the use of the ODF format shall be mandatory within administrative organizations related to the government.

 Brazil

 With the publication of "e-Ping Interoperability Framework", Brazil became the first South American country to officially recommend the adoption of OpenDocuments within the government.